 Scientific Articles on PubMed

 - Shenoi A, L N, Christopher R. Hyperornithinemia associated with gyrate atrophy of the choroid and retina in a child with myopia.
 Indian Pediatr.
 2001 Aug;38(8):914-8.
+No abstract available.
 Citation on PubMed